Student suicides: Parents seek law change to prevent deaths

 They were able to win their claim under the Equality Act because Natasha's social anxiety disorder was classed as a disability, and the judge ruled the university had not made reasonable adjustments in the way she was assessed as part of her course.

 However, they lost the negligence part of their case, because the judge was not satisfied that the university owed Natasha a duty of care.
-His judgment noted that "there is no statute or precedent which establishes the existence of such a duty of care owed by a university to a student".
+His judgement noted that "there is no statute or precedent which establishes the existence of such a duty of care owed by a university to a student".

 This is why the Abraharts want new legislation, in order to protect students who are not already protected under the Equality Act.

-Their solicitor, Gus Silverman, said the judgment in Natasha's case highlighted "the lack of legal protections for students who don't benefit from the Equality Act".
+Their solicitor, Gus Silverman, said the judgement in Natasha's case highlighted "the lack of legal protections for students who don't benefit from the Equality Act".

 "As the law presently stands it is difficult to hold a university legally accountable where it has caused a student harm by behaving unreasonably, unless the student was disabled and the claim meets the Equality Act's procedural requirements," said Mr Silverman.